 - Raw Coconut water has more potassium than a few bananas!

-- Raw Coconut water is a healthier alternative to sports drinks
+- A healthier alternative to sports drinks

-- Raw Coconut water does not have any added sugar or sodium
+- No added sugar or sodium

 Dairy-Free Maple Chocolate Chip Popsicles

 - 30 pieces semi-sweet chocolate chunks